-Navy - NAVBASE Kitsap-Manchester Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) Actions for Per- and Polyfluoroalkyl Substances (PFAS)

-The Navy is conducting ongoing CERCLA investigations at NAVBASE Kitsap-Manchester.
-The necessity and magnitude of a remedial action would be based on per- and PFAS delineation and risk evaluation.
+NAVBASE Kitsap Manchester CERCLA actions for Per- and Polyfluoroalkyl Substances (PFAS) - The Navy is conducting ongoing CERCLA investigations at NAVBASE Kitsap-Manchester.
+The initial remedial investigation is scheduled to begin in 2025, with an additional Remedial Investigation scheduled for 2028.
+The necessity and magnitude of a remedial action would be based on PFAS delineation and risk evaluation.